Infrared problem in perturbative quantum field theory: Outline of Epstein-Glaser approach

 exist in each order of perturbation theory and define the physical scattering operator $S\in L(\cD_{\mathrm{H}})\llbracket e \rrbracket$ and the physical interacting field operators $C_{\ret/\adv}(h) \in L(\cD_{\mathrm{H}})\llbracket e \rrbracket$.
 The above objects are covariant with respect to the Poincar{\'e} transformations, i.e.

-where $h_{a,\Lambda}(x) = h(\Lambda^{-1}(x-a))$, $\rho$ is the representation of the Lorentz group acting on~$\Fa$ and $U(a,\Lambda)$ is the standard representation of the Poincar{\'e} group acting in the Fock space.
+where $h_{a,\Lambda}(x) = h(\Lambda^{-1}(x-a))$, $\rho$ is the representation of the Lorentz group acting in~$\Fa$ and $U(a,\Lambda)$ is the standard representation of the Poincar{\'e} group acting in the Fock space.
 Moreover, the scattering operator satisfies the following conditions

-which express the stability of the vacuum and one-particle states.
+expressing the stability of the vacuum and one-particle states.
 The interacting field operators fulfill the interacting field equations and the local commutativity condition.
-The above method provides a complete and direct perturbative construction of massive models of QFT in the vacuum representation in the four-dimensional Minkowski space.
+Their LSZ limits coincide with the free fields.
+Thus, the physical particle interpretation of the states in the Fock space coincides with the standard one.

-Unfortunately, the above construction does not work in most models with massless fields because of long-range interactions which prevent the existence of the adiabatic limits~\eqref{eq:limit_S} and~\eqref{eq:limit_ret_adv}.
-Nevertheless, in the paper, we suggest that a very similar strategy can be applied to QED and the scalar model if the Bogoliubov scattering matrix and interacting fields are modified in an appropriate way.
-Our modified scattering matrix and interacting fields with adiabatic cutoff are defined in Sections~\ref{sec:modified_scalar} and~\ref{sec:modified_qed}.
-In Sections~\ref{sec:low_orders} and~\ref{sec:fields} we prove the existence of their adiabatic limits in low orders of the perturbation theory.
+The above method provides a direct and complete perturbative construction of massive models of QFT in the vacuum representation.
+However, because of the IR problem it is not applicable to most models with massless fields.
+In Sec.~\ref{sec:modified} we present a modification of the above method which can be used to construct the scattering matrix and interacting fields in QED and the scalar model introduced in Sec.~\ref{sec:models}.
+The construction allows us to draw a number of interesting conclusions about the IR structure of these models.
+The properties of the scattering matrix and interacting fields in QED and the scalar model turn out to be quite different than the one listed above.
+In particular, the particle interpretation of states is more involved and the energy-momentum operators do not coincide with the standard ones and have different spectrum.
+Moreover, there is an abundance of the superselection sectors.